-Unfortunately, project teams usually want to start with functional requirements—what they want the system to do.
-They’re not thinking about how the new system can help their organization achieve its goals—the system’s business requirements.
+Unfortunately, project teams usually want to start with functional requirements, which is what they want the system to do.
+They’re not thinking about the system's business requirements, which is how the new system can help their organization achieve its goals.

 What’s the difference between business requirements and system requirements?

-Business requirements describe what your organization needs and why these needs must be fulfilled.
-They’re focused on your organization’s goals for the system being considered, not the solution itself.
+Business requirements describe what your organization needs from your systems and why these needs are important.
+They’re focused on your organization’s goals for the system, rather than on what specifically the solution can do.

 User or functional system requirements define what the system must do to meet user needs.

-Non-functional system requirements describe how the system must perform—how well it must function.
+Non-functional system requirements describe how the system must perform and how well it needs to fulfill certain needs.
 Examples of non-functional requirements include criteria related to system integration, security, usability, user interface, design, reliability, and so on.

 Digging deeper into business requirements

-A business requirement is a high-level statement explaining why the organization is creating and/or implementing new technology.
+A business requirement is a high-level statement explaining why the organization is bringing in new technology.
 It provides insight into the new system’s potential value for its users and stakeholders.

 - How will the system further the organization’s mission and business objectives?